marisaasmith/tweet-urlscrapper/README.md

 getText(tweets$full.url, tweets$source)
 ```
 &nbsp;
+Eventually, I plan to create a package with these and similar functions that assists social media news analysis.
 &nbsp;
 &nbsp;
-&nbsp;

-Eventually, I plan to create a package with these and similar functions that assists social media news analysis.
 &nbsp;